 - They generally decide on their own

 - At times it is difficult.
-During such times they seek advice from consultants who suggest what type of machines will suit their needs the best
+During such times they seek advice from consultants who suggest the type of machines that will suit their needs the best

 Do patients have to wait in long queues?

 - Prior appointment is required at her hospital

 - Small waiting queues since it is a private hospital

 What kind of patients does she come across?

 - She comes across two types of patients.
 Some are very well read while some are unable to comprehend medical terms because of being illiterate